Easiest DIY piñata ever!

 6.)
 Stuff piñata with candy; cover hole in the bottom with tape.

 Stuff the piñata with candy!
 Then simply cover the hole back up with tape.
 Your piñata is ready to hang.

 7.)
 Gather some kids who like sugar and hitting things.

 Time to play!
 Batter up.
-And have a blast with this simply, quick, and inexpensive DIY piñata at your Valentines party this year ?.
+And have a blast with this simple, quick, and inexpensive DIY piñata at your Valentine party this year ?.
 We hope you ❤️ making yours as much as we did making our own!